slaghuis/planner_plugins/README.md

 # Planner Plugins
 Plugins to the [Navigation Lite](https://github.com/slaghuis/navigation_lite/tree/octomap) Planner server.
+These plugins, or similar onces are required by the Navigation Lite stack to run.

 ## Theta Star
 A Theta Star algoritm implementation